 Aim to avoid travelling whenever possible, and find other ways of being present at meetings, events or conferences.
-Videoconferencing is an ideal, sustainable choice for communications and meetings, especially between UBC Vancouver and UBC Okanagan, and will save your department time and money.
+Tele or Videoconferencing is an ideal, sustainable choice for communications and meetings, between UBC Vancouver and UBC Okanagan, and will save your department time and money.

 If travel is necessary, use low carbon methods of transportation, such as hybrid/electric rental cars, or public transportation.
 Consider purchasing carbon offsets, and ensure travel bookings are made through our authorized partner, UBC Travel.